NLeSC/guide/e-infrastructure/das5.md

 should be replaced with the hostname of the node you are running the notebook server on.
 Now in the browser open your notebook and get started using notebooks on a remote server!

+### Using a SOCKS proxy

+In this step, we will create an ssh tunnel that we will use to forward our http traffic, effectively turning the headnode of the DAS into your private proxy server.
+The following command is rather handy, you might want to save it in your bashrc:
+`` alias dasproxy="ssh -fNq -D 8080 <username>@fs0.das5.cs.vu.nl" ``
+Do not forget to replace `<username>` with your own username on the DAS.

+After executing the above ssh command, start your local browser and configure your browser to use the proxyserver.
+Manually configure the proxy as a "Socks v5" proxy with the address 'localhost' and port 8080.

+After changing this setting navigate to the page `http://node0XX:8888/`, where `node0XX` should be replaced with the hostname of the node you are running the notebook server on.
+Now in the browser open your notebook and get started using notebooks on a remote server!